pknichols/OMNIeDNA/README.md

 # OMNIeDNA Sampler

-## The modular eDNA sampler to maximize detection and minimize costs
+## The modular eDNA sampler to maximize detection and minimize complexity

 ---